technofocus-pte/appmodrnztnprodevdepth/Labguides/Lab 7/Lab 7 - Add advanced client-side functionality to your site using Visual Studio Code for the Web.docx.md

 10. Replace the file to change the **makeChart** function as follows:

-     **Note:** Here, replacing the file means your modifying the existing file only.
+    **Note 1**: Here, replacing the file means you are modifying the existing file only.

+    **Note 2**: You can copy the script into Notepad on your VM, then paste it from there into Visual Studio Code.

     ```

      function makeChart(data) {